-Right now in Fells Point, beloved businesses are having their leases broken by landlords while owners have zero meaningful legal protection.
-Small business owners pour tens of thousands of dollars into buildouts, equipment, and staff — and can be pushed out on a whim.
+Right now in Fells Point, beloved businesses are being pushed out by landlords while owners have zero meaningful legal protection.
+Small business owners pour tens of thousands of dollars into buildouts, equipment, and staff and can be pushed out on a whim.
 In Baltimore, that investment simply disappears.

-Many of Baltimore's commercial properties are owned by people who don't live here, don't shop here, and don't care about this community.
+Many of Baltimore's commercial properties are owned by people who don't live here, don't shop here, and have no stake in this community.
 They prioritize tax write-offs and speculative returns over the businesses and neighbors who actually make Baltimore worth living in.
 When our city suffers, they don't feel it.

 "There is more money to be made keeping a Baltimore storefront dark than renting it to a small business.
 That is a broken system, and it is hollowing out our neighborhoods block by block."

-Require landlords to give small businesses advance notice before significant rent increases or termination, so they have a real chance to plan and stay.
+Require landlords to give small businesses at least 90 days notice before any rent increase over 8% or lease termination, so they have a real chance to plan and stay.

 Commercial Tenant Anti-Harassment Law bans bad-faith tactics with civil penalties up to $50,000, plus free legal aid through the Dept. of Small Business Services.